gregsaun/BearExxa-V2/README.md

 As the kit is dedicated to Original Prusa printers the kit doesn't include:
   - Z axis Lead screw nuts
   - X axis smooth rods
-  - X and Z axis bearings
+  - X and Z axis linear bearings
   - X axis motor
-  - Filament sensor ball and magnets
+  - Filament sensor PCB, ball and magnets
   - SuperPinda (or Pinda v2)

 To allow flexibility on the hotend side the kit doesn't include: